 For some, internal validity refers to the degree to which you are able to establish causal relationships between two or more phenomena.
 This is the positivist sense of the term.
-However, many research questions are not "about" cause and effect and certainly from a realist epistemological perspective, direct cause and effect and even general "causality" are not the only, or even the primary, goal of scientific research.
-For us, internal validity is much more than simply demonstrating cause and effect; rather this concept refers to the degree of confidence that you can have that the conclusions you draw are justified or valid.
+However, many research questions do not focus on cause and effect and certainly from a realist epistemological perspective, direct cause and effect and even general "causality" are not always the primary goal of scientific research.
+For us, internal validity is much more than simply demonstrating cause and effect; rather this concept refers to the degree of confidence that you can have that the conclusions you draw are justified or valid whatever the design and nature of the research question.

 Sometimes, whatever our epistemological stance, we do want to show direct cause and effect relationships.
 This means that you can show that a change in one variable directly causes a change in another variable.
-For example, we know that there are direct causal relationships between a pregnant woman's use of drugs and all sorts of birth defects in babies.
-The mother's drug abuse causes physiological damage to the feotus -- directly.
+For example, we know that there are direct causal relationships between a pregnant woman's use of alcohol or various drugs and all sorts of birth defects in babies.
+The mother's drug abuse causes physiological damage to the fetus -- directly.

 More commonly for many researchers, we are interested in the more general idea of causality.
 For example, we know that there is a positive relationship between parents reading to young children and early cognitive skill development.
 The relationship is directional -- that is, the parents reading to the child comes before the cognitive skill development, a pretty sure sign that the relationship is causal.
 But it's not so simple as direct cause and effect.
 In fact, if all you do is sit around and read to your child, the child will probably develop all sorts of problems that delay cognitive skill development.
-Further, it's not a one-to-one relationship -- that every hour spent reading to the child results in a 0.01 increase in cognitive skills.
+Further, it is not a one-to-one relationship -- that every hour spent reading to the child results in a 0.01 increase in cognitive skills.
 Nonetheless, almost all experts conclude that there is a causal relationship of some sort between reading to your child and the child's cognitive skill development.
-It's probably not a direct causal effect where the reading really does cause the child to stimulate the development of neural connections.
-It's more probably an indirect causal effect.
-Maybe it's a calming effect of the parent's voice.

-Maybe it's simply improved early self-esteem because the child is getting attention from people important in his/her life.
-Maybe it's simply that the child is "happier."
+It is probably not a direct causal effect where the reading really does cause the child to stimulate the development of neural connections.
+It is more probably an indirect causal effect.
+Maybe it is a calming effect of the parent's voice.
+Maybe it is simply improved early self-esteem because the child is getting attention from people important in his/her life.
+Maybe it is simply that the child is happier.

-In many cases, we are really not even concerned much about "directionality" and "causality."
+In many cases, we are not concerned much about directionality and causality.
 Rather, we want to understand how different phenomena interact.
 For example, we can show that there is a positive relationship between socio-economic status and educational achievement.
 But which comes first?
 Is it that people with high socio-economic status tend to be able to take the time and money to achieve educationally?
 Or is it that people who have high educational achievement end up acquiring high socio-economic status?
 We don't know.
-All we can say is that these two phenomena generally co-vary.
+All we can say is that these two phenomena generally covary.
 We really cannot tell whether one causes the other at all.
-Maybe it's some third factor that causes both higher socio-economic status and educational achievement.
+Maybe it is some third factor that causes both higher socio-economic status and educational achievement.

-Whichever of these we are talking about -- direct cause and effect, some sort of indirect or "mediated" effect, or simply co-variation with no way to tell if there is a causal relationship at all -- we want to be confident that our conclusion that a relationship does exist is correct.
-In it's broad sense, this is what internal validity means.
+Whichever of these we are talking about -- direct cause and effect, some sort of indirect or mediated effect, or simply co-variation with no way to tell if there is a causal relationship at all -- we want to be confident that our conclusion that a relationship does exist is correct.
+This is what internal validity means.